Colleen McEdwards: Educator

 McEdwards has been a professor of communications, journalism and digital media at the University of Florida College of Journalism and Communications (CJC Online) and at Georgia State University (GSU), where she directed study-abroad programs in new media and entrepreneurship in Asia and served as director of the department's writing center.

-She also taught at Georgia Tech, Kennesaw State University, and Saybrook University.
+She also taught at Georgia Tech, Kennesaw State University, Saybrook University, and the University of North Alabama.
 McEdwards won a "Digital Champions" fellowship at GSU, and a Scripps Howard Fellowship to the Cronkite School to promote and develop media entrepreneurship curricula.

 Personal life and philanthropy

 McEdwards is a trainer and mentor to young journalists and participates in many education and training events and professional affiliations.
 As a member of GSU's President's Society, McEdwards supports scholarships for minority students studying abroad and women's philanthropy initiatives.

 She served on a Georgia Communications and Government Relations Advisory Council related to educational opportunities for students from all socioeconomic backgrounds.
 She has been a donor and a judge for various social impact media awards and access initiatives globally.